percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 --keyring-file-data=/var/lib/mysql-keyring/keyring
 ```

-After xtrabackup takes the backup, the following
-message confirms the action:
+The following message confirms that the xtrabackup binary completed the action:

 ??? example "Confirmation message"